Articles

 Overall momentum of the chart: Bullish

-Supporting reasons: Identified as an overlap support that aligns with the 38.2% Fibonacci retracement and the 100% Fibonacci projection, indicating a potential level where price could find support once again.
+Supporting reasons: Identified as a swing low support that aligns with the 161.8% Fibonacci extension, indicating a potential level where the price could stabilize once again.

 USD/JPY: